yxs4yt/DS-2002-Spr25/labs/Lab_4_SQL.md

   - You should see your newly created and completely empty database on the left-hand side in DBeaver under Database Navigator.
   - Click into your database on the left-hand navigation and then the SQL tab at the top of the page.
 This will give you a text field to insert SQL queries.

-## Part 1 - Creating Tables From Scratch and Querying Them
+## Part 1 - Creating Tables From Scratch and Querying Them (2 out of 5 Points)

 ## Create a new table